hardwario/bc-website/content/doc/tutorials/custom-setup-on-synology.md

 </div>

 You can have BigClown Gateway running on Raspberry Pi, but if you have any kind of NAS already running 24/7 in your newtwork, why not take advantage of it?
 You will save a tiny bit on electricity bill and also get more durable system.

+If you need more permanent solution than **BigClown Playground** you can install all the services yourself in your system.
+This guide will help you to install and configure these services:

+* BigClown Gateway `bcg`
+* BigClown Firmware Tool `bcf`
+* BigClown Host Tool `bch`
+* Mosquitto MQTT broker
+* Node-RED
+* The process manager `pm2`

 # About project